pkmn/engine/src/lib/gen1/README.md

 - moves on Pokémon Showdown can do 0 damage instead of failing or causing a [division-by-zero freeze](https://pkmn.cc/bulba-glitch-1#Division_by_0).
+- Pokémon Showdown does not implement type effectiveness precedence correctly.
 - Pokémon Showdown checks for type and OHKO immunity before accuracy.

 Beyond the general bugs listed above, several move effects are implemented incorrectly by Pokémon